David Teague (footballer)

 David Teague (born 5 May 1981) is a former professional Australian rules footballer who played for North Melbourne and Carlton in the Australian Football League and was the senior coach of the Carlton Football Club, from 2019 to 2021.
-Teague was an assistant coach with the Richmond Football Club, from 2022 to 2024.
+He was an assistant coach with the Richmond Football Club from 2022 to 2024.

 Playing career

 North Melbourne

 Teague played in Corowa Rutherglen's 2000 Ovens & Murray Football League premiership team under coach, Peter Tossol, prior to the 2000 AFL draft, when Teague was recruited by the North Melbourne Football Club and made his AFL senior debut in 2001.
-He played a total of 33 senior games throughout 3 seasons for the Kangaroos.
+He played a total of 33 senior games and kicked four goals throughout 3 seasons from 2001 until 2003 for the Kangaroos.

 Carlton

 Following the end of the 2003 AFL season, Teague was traded to the Carlton Football Club.
 Teague played a total of 50 games for Carlton Football Club and kicked two goals in his two seasons with the club from 2004 until 2006.
 In 2004, Teague won Carlton's best and fairest award, the John Nicholls Medal.
 He was delisted from Carlton's playing list in 2007 after failing to be in their lineup for the entire season.

 Throughout his playing career, Teague was well-regarded for his courage in defence.
 In 2004, he won the Robert Rose Award as the most courageous player in the league, as voted by the players.
 His style made him a dominant player in wet conditions.